structurely/datalayer-docs/source/includes/_conversations.md

 not_interested | The lead has indicated no interest or opted out of communication in this conversation. interested | The lead has responded and has not been classified as not interested. needs_follow_up | The lead has reached a conclusion in the conversation that requires further follow-up.

+### Domains

+To use domains other than the default real_estate domain, the domains have to be enabled in the settings and an appropriate lead type has to be selected in the lead_type slot.
+An example of using the mortgage scripts for a new home loan buyer would be to set the `allowedDomains` settings value to `["real_estate", "mortgage"]` and setting the lead_type slot to the values `"buyer"` and `"new_home_loan"`.

 ## Create Conversation